 There is of course some good health news regarding chocolate.

-Even the Dietitians Association of Australia says small amounts of chocolate can be enjoyed as part of a balanced diet and active lifestyle.
 Dark chocolate is better for you and because it has more complex flavours, it can be more satisfying so you eat less.

 “Chocolate, especially dark chocolate, does contain some antioxidants but deep down we all know that we’re better off getting our antioxidants from better nutritional sources, such as fruit and vegetables,” said Dr See.